W01v3n/TodoApp/README.md

 # THYNKSO - TodoApp

 ## Overview
-THYNKSO is an authenticated todo application, where each user has his own lists and his own items.
-Contributors are welcome, feel free to contribute.
+THYNKSO is an authenticated todo application where each user has his own lists and his own items.
+The application was built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and SQL for database management.
+As a beginner project, it was constructed from scratch to apply the knowledge gained from learning TypeScript, React, and the MERN stack.
+Contributions are always welcome and appreciated!

-## About
-This app was created as a learning project.
-I just learned TypeScript, React, and the whole MERN (with SQL), and this is my beginner project, built from scratch entirely on my own.

 ![image](https://github.com/W01v3n/TodoApp/assets/69687310/49fb8369-fbcc-4db4-bfa4-b4a4e0f637b3)